luowh35/DELTA/README.md

-# DELTA:Differential Evolution Algorithm for Large-scale Tailored Atomistic Structures
+# DELTA: Differential Evolution Algorithm for Large-scale Tailored Atomistic Structures

 ## Overview
 DELTA is a Python package designed to search for the minimum energy configurations of crystal structures using DDE algorithms and various computational chemistry tools.